scottthesecond/finalcut-git/README.md

 Prevents relinking files when sending projects back-and-forth.

 ## Why did I make this
 It was September of 2024.
 The team was cranking through wedding videos, when suddenly, P\*\*\*l\*b shat the bed.
 We couldn't check things in, we were getting conflicts all the time, about half a dozen projects were borked.
 Support said no one was available because the team was "recovering" from some conference.
-After telling them that we weren't able to work, they connected us with a "product specialist" who started the call, irritated at having been awoken from his *recovery*, by insulting my business partner to his face and telling him that "some users just need hand-holding" (actual quote).
+After telling them that we weren't able to work, they connected us with a "product specialist" who started the call, irritated at having been awoken from his *rEcOvErY*, by insulting my business partner to his face and telling him that "some users just need hand-holding" (actual quote).
 After being shown the issue, he proceeded to stare at the console, completly stumped, and were unable to fix the issue.

 Anyway, after deciding that I hate these people (and didn't want to spend $200/license on the upgrade to V2 which doesn't even do the syncing, the entire reason we had for using that product), I made my own knockoff version with bash scripts on a four-hour plane ride while heading home from a shoot.

 And so, fcp.git was born (or as we call it at UnnamedFilms, UNFlab).
 Hopefully this will be helpful for someone else, too.

 ## How it works